 Management Assistance Program

-Calloway breaks it down so you know what to look for:
+Jim Calloway breaks it down so you know what to look out for:

-- The lawyer may not appreciate that cashier’s checks from strangers are not as good as cash today because of these scams and also doesn’t know it could take awhile to discover a forged cashiers check in an often churning escrow account.
+- The lawyer may not appreciate that cashier’s checks from strangers are not as good as cash today because of these scams and also doesn’t know it could take a while to discover a forged cashier's check in an often churning escrow account.
 It is rarely possible to reverse a wire transfer if done in a few hours.
-But by the 24- 48 hour mark that money will have been wired through several accounts and is gone for good.
+But by the 24-hour mark, that money will have been wired through several accounts and is gone for good.
 That could lead to financial difficulties and even disciplinary action.
 Don’t let this happen to you!

 The FBI urges firms or victims of an internet scam to file a complaint with the Internet Crime Complaint Center.